Pteratato/Proserpina/PG_CH02.md

 The Wall of Masks was fitted with hooks where headpieces of black and brown hung in a disorganized manner.
 The craftsmanship of these disguises ran the gamut from beautifully embossed leather to scraps of old shoes barely held together by rusted rivets, but they all covered the upper face and followed the theme of beasts and men.
 Katarina gingerly selected a feathered bird mask from the wall, her fingers brushing the pale leather, but movement from the stage caught her attention.

-The stage at the head of the warehouse was perhaps the most shrouded part of the room, lit from behind by dimmed electric lanterns so that the faces of the stagehands moving across the platform were cast in shadow.
+The stage at the head of the warehouse was the most shrouded part of the room, lit from behind by dimmed electric lanterns so that the faces of the stagehands moving across the platform were cast in shadow.
 They set up the instruments and checked the speakers, running cables back and forth, and tested the microphone for volume and clarity.
-Despite poor visibility, it was clear to everyone when the stagehands were replaced by the band members; the trio moved quietly, but each of their back-lit silhouettes sported a set of tall horns – straight, curved, and twisting.
+Despite poor visibility, it was clear to everyone when the stagehands were replaced by the band members; the quartet moved quietly, but each of their back-lit silhouettes sported a set of tall horns – straight, curved, and twisting.

 “Welcome,” a deep voice of gravel spoke into the microphone, “to the *Roaming Caterpillar*.”